Azure/aoai-apim/README.md

 # Azure OpenAI Using PTUs/TPMs With API Management     	- Using the Scaling Special Sauce

 ## Introduction
-While there are already a few reference architectures available for using Azure OpenAI, this article will focus on AOAI + APIM, **deploying at scale** using PTUs (Reserved Capacity) and TPM (Pay-As-You-Go), and best practices around this.
+While there are already a few reference architectures available for using Azure OpenAI and Azure OpenAI Landing Zones, this article will focus on AOAI + APIM, **deploying at scale** using PTUs (Reserved Capacity) and TPM (Pay-As-You-Go), and best practices around this.

 ### Brief Review of AOAI and APIM